fastjs-team/docs/docs/start/cli.md

 # Fastjs CLI

-Fastjs CLI is a offficail CLI tool by Fastjs to create a new project with Fastjs just in a few seconds.
+Fastjs CLI is a official CLI tool by Fastjs Team to create a new project with Fastjs just in a few seconds.

 ## Basic Usage